The 4 Trends Driving M&A in the Packaging Industry25 March, 2020

 TREND #3 — eCommerce Spurs Growth and Innovation

 As eCommerce continues to grow, so does the need for protective packaging and inside-the-box systems to meet the needs of eCommerce’s complex distribution chain that may involve multiple distribution centers.
 There are also opportunities for packaging companies to create innovative solutions that minimize a package’s footprint while maintaining its protective properties.

 TREND #4 — Sustainable Solutions

-Along with functionality and convenience, environmental impact remains one of the main criteria for consumers when making buying decisions.
-While plastics will remain an integral part of packaging for the foreseeable future due to convenience, cost and performance, packaging companies will continue to look for ways to reduce the environmental impact of their products.
+Along with functionality and convenience, the environmental impact remains one of the main criteria for consumers when making buying decisions.
+While plastics will remain an integral part of the packaging for the foreseeable future due to convenience, cost, and performance, packaging companies will continue to look for ways to reduce the environmental impact of their products.
 Companies that are able to incorporate sustainable solutions while maintaining performance will enjoy tremendous growth opportunities and be highly sought after in the M&A arena.